Munich-Quantum-Software-Stack/QDMI/docs/rationale.md

 the newly added properties but no segmentation fault or similar happens.

-In the following, the general usage of functions for data retrieval is explained by the aid of the example of \ref QDMI_query_device_property.
+In the following, the general usage of functions for data retrieval is explained by the aid of the example of \ref QDMI_device_query_property.
 This function receives a handle to a device that is—in the view of the client—an opaque pointer to a device.
 This device handle must first be retrieved from the function \ref QDMI_session_get_devices.
 This function has the signature: